JetBrains/KEEP/proposals/collection-literals.md

 It's a list of typed tokens, where every token represents either a name of the package, or a name of the class.
 "Typed" here means that package named "foo" doesn't equal to the class named "foo".

-Since the class in which the static scope we search `of` function in is selected by the *expected type*, the *expected type* should match with the type of the expression (expression = collection literal).
-Otherwise, it's just nonsense.
+The reasoning for that restriction is that we use the expected type for searching the `of` function, so we need to ensure that the choice matches the type of the collection literal expression.

 Supportive example:
 ```kotlin